vuestorefront/vue-storefront/packages/core/docs/README.md

 ### Lack of flexibility

-Do you recall the frustration when it wasn't possible to implement your dream design or feature within your backend platform, or adding a single modal window took 2 days?
+Do you recall the frustration when it wasn't possible to implement your dream design or feature within your backend platform, or adding a single modal window took few days?

 **Solution**

 You will forget about these issues with Vue Storefront!
-For the best experience, we divided the system into the smallest and modular chunks.
+For the best experience, we divided the system into the small and modular chunks.
 All parts are individual `npm` packages, so switching from one version to another should be as easy as any package installation.
 Vue Storefront was built on the firm ground of _microservice_ architecture.
 Each of these packages is independent and optional, so you decide how much of the framework you want to utilize.
 Moreover **there are absolutely no limitations in terms of UI customization**.
-Your theme is just a regular Nuxt.js project which you can customize to any degree.
+Your theme is just a regular Nuxt.js project, which you can customize to any degree.

 ## eCommerce Integrations